15 Fun Things to do in Suffolk with Kids

 2. Easton Farm Park

-Easton Farm Park is a great place to spend the day if your kids love visiting farm animals.
+Easton Farm Park is one of the best things to do in Suffolk with the kids if they love visiting farm animals.
 Easton Farm Park is home to some Suffolk Punch horses who used to do all the heavy work on farms in Suffolk before the heavy machinery came along.
 When you see them you will understand why they were used on farms for this type of work.
 They are enormous but are sadly veering towards extinction!

 Our boys loved the petting corner where they got to hold rabbits and they had a go at riding a pony.
 There are lots of playground areas including an enormous bouncy pillow.